 If you live somewhere where the outside temperatures vary drastically, you may want to invest in some insulation.
 Doing this can help keep the temperatures surrounding your fridge from getting too hot or too cold and reduce the workload on the motor.

 You can add simple insulation like hard foam that you can put around it or you can use the malleable, reflective insulation.
-There are many types that you can use and depend on how or where you store it can change what kind of insulation you can use.
+There are many types that you can use and depending on how or where you store it can change what kind of insulation you can use.

 Keep It Clean